What is cryptocurrency? A beginner's guide to crypto

 Popular cryptocurrency wallet options include Bitcoin.com, MetaMask, Trust Wallet, Exodus, and Phantom.

-We've mentioned some of the most popular cryptocurrencies throughout this article, but the table below will give you additional context of popularity across the different types.
+We've mentioned some of the most popular cryptocurrencies throughout this article, but here are some of the more popular tokens across the different types:

 How is cryptocurrency created?